1. Skip to content

 Solingen stabbing suspect detained, local minister says

-Police have arrested a suspect in connection with the knife attack in Solingen, Interior Minister of North Rhine-Westphalia, Herbert Reul told German TV.
+Police have arrested a main suspect following the knife attack in Solingen, Interior Minister of North Rhine-Westphalia, Herbert Reul told German TV.

-The minister spoke of a "real suspect" who police had been looking for all day, but didn't clarify whether he was talking about one of the two people who had already been arrested.
+The minister spoke of a "real suspect" who police had been looking for all day, after a third person had been arrested in connection with the incident.

 The arrested suspect's clothes were dirty and covered in blood, the German news magazine Der Spiegel quoted security sources as saying.